CodeSante/medical-crawler/README.md

 # Medical Crawler

-Medical Crawler is an ongoing web crawling project specifically designed for medical websites.
-Currently, it is being tested exclusively on the site vidal.fr.
-The project is developed using the Scrapy framework and utilizes a PostgreSQL database.
-The crawler is capable of gathering various information from web pages, including URLs, titles, descriptions, and specific text elements.
-It employs filtering mechanisms to exclude irrelevant sites from the crawl.
+Medical Crawler is a web crawler project, specially designed for medical websites.
+Currently, it is tested exclusively on the vidal.fr website.
+The project is developed with the Scrapy framework and uses a PostgreSQL database.
+The crawler is able to collect various information about web pages, including URLs, titles, descriptions and specific text elements.
+It uses filtering mechanisms to exclude irrelevant sites from the crawl.

-The search functionality of Medical Crawler relies on a keyword-based approach, incorporating a spell-checking feature using the "medical-wordlist" project.
-This enables accurate matching and retrieval of relevant medical content during the crawling process.
+Medical Crawler's search functionality is based on a keyword-based approach, incorporating a spell-checking feature using the medical-wordlist project.
+This allows for accurate matching and retrieval of relevant medical content during the crawling process.

 In the future, the project aims to expand its reach and add a total of 320 medical websites to its crawling capabilities.
-This will enable the search engine to provide comprehensive medical information from a wide range of trusted sources.
-Please note that the project is currently under development, and these additions are planned for future implementation.
+This will allow the search engine to provide comprehensive medical information from a wide range of trusted sources.
+Please note that the project is currently under development.

 ## Prerequisites